JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7919 days**.

-And here is a just a random fact -  **Each year in America there are about 300,000 deaths that can be attributed to obesity**.
+And here is a just a random fact -  **Colonel Sanders original white suit was auctioned off for $80,000 in February 2002**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 03 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 04 Sep, 2025.</sub>